Skip to Content

 Law 6: The Saturn-Jupiter-Earth Resonance

-Saturn is unique among the planets: as seen from Earth’s ecliptic frame, its perihelion precesses retrograde (opposite to orbital motion) with a period of ~41,876 years = H/8.
-All other planets precess prograde in this frame.
-JPL’s WebGeoCalc confirms the ecliptic-retrograde motion at ~-3400 arcsec/century — see Supporting Evidence §14 for how this observation distinguishes the model from the standard Great Inequality explanation.
+As seen from Earth’s ecliptic frame, Saturn’s perihelion precesses retrograde (opposite to orbital motion) with a period of ~41,915 years = H/8.
+JPL’s WebGeoCalc confirms the ecliptic-retrograde motion at ~-3,372 arcsec/century — see Supporting Evidence §13 for how this observation distinguishes the model from the standard Great Inequality explanation.
 When Saturn’s retrograde motion interacts with Jupiter’s prograde motion, it creates beat frequencies that form a closed loop:

 All three rows are cyclic permutations of a single Fibonacci identity: 3 + 5 = 8.
 Each planet’s period is the beat frequency of the other two:

-Law 6 reveals the mechanism behind Law 1: The beat frequency rule 1/H(n) + 1/H(n+1) = 1/H(n+2) is not an abstract mathematical property — it is the physical consequence of gravitational coupling between Saturn, Jupiter, and Earth.
-Saturn’s ecliptic-retrograde precession is the fulcrum that converts Fibonacci arithmetic into physical reality.
+Law 6 connects timescale to physical coupling: The H/8 triple identity is not just a mathematical coincidence — it reflects gravitational coupling between Earth, Jupiter, and Saturn.
 The same three planets dominate the inclination balance (Law 3) and the eccentricity balance (Law 5).

 The ICRF Perspective: A Fibonacci Chain